tj-sullivan/dissertation/data_clean_prep.md

 # Prior discussion of discussion topics

 For the original publication of this project, we did some by-hand coding of whether the topics chosen for discussions were previously discussed between partners.
 That was the case for the majority of the conversations.
-This file is saved under “CCS_data_prior_discussion” under the “Data” folder - we’ll go ahead and pull that here and use that variable to be merged into the main dataframe here.
+This file is saved under "CCS_data_prior_discussion" under the "Data" folder - we'll go ahead and pull that here and use that variable to be merged into the main dataframe here.

 ``` r
 priordisc <- readRDS("data/CCS_data_prior_discussion.Rds")